M4rwaneX/dingooChallenge/README.md

 ### Scaling data

-We see that we have outline values that KMeans has trouble to process.
+In this case, we see that we don't have outline values but we know they exist.
+KMeans would have issues treating them.
 A simple solution is to scale the data :

 ![Texte alternatif](src/clusters_kmeans.png)